 Yet giftedness itself often feels like a barrier to connection and community.
 How do we connect with people who don’t – who won’t, who can’t – understand us and our experience?
 How can we interact with people we feel so fundamentally alien from?
 How do we have any chance of connecting with people who get us on all our levels?

 Many of us feel chronically lonely: disconnected from the people who can truly see us, people we feel we can really share and spend our lives with.
 This often lifelong struggle makes us feel alien, different, and not belonging.
+The lonely genius syndrome.

 Gifted children and adults often have very strong emotions (which they might even deny having!).
 There’s a certain spark in gifted people, a particular kind of energy or fire inside that’s passionate, fervent, and intense.
 The intensity of emotions can lead to very strong responses to situations, which takes other people by surprise – and causes difficulties for the person themself.